 I like to project example mind maps (you can easily find some by googling the term “vocabulary mind maps”).
 Together, we analyze the structure, design, and content of the example maps to determine students’ options.
 We also talk about my expectations (what’s acceptable and what’s not).
 In this way, we essentially develop a student-generated rubric on the spot.
 Bonus.

 What can students incorporate in their mind maps?
 I encourage mine to use the basics (relate it to synonyms, antonyms, and examples), but I also ask them to stretch their imaginations to incorporate visual components, categories related to the word, colors that symbolize the word, and other symbolic elements.

-Before using any of these strategies in your classroom, you will need to establish a solid list of vocabulary words.
+Before using any of these brain-based vocabulary strategies in your classroom, you will need to establish a solid list of words.
 For some inspiration regarding how to strategically and effectively select word lists, click on over to Lauralee at Language Arts Classroom.
 She has some insights to share with you!